replicate/discord-bot-tutorial-code/README.md

 # Replicate Discord bot

+A Discord bot that runs things on Replicate.
+Try it out in #art on the Replicate Discord server: https://discord.gg/replicate

 [Follow the instructions here to create an application in Discord.](https://discordpy.readthedocs.io/en/stable/discord.html) You'll want to give it permissions to create messages.

 Add your Discord app token and Replicate API key to `.env`: